-A cash settled, share-based compensation plan exists for certain employees.
+A cash settled, share-based compensation plan exists for non-executive directors and certain employees.
 The fair value of any liability under the plan is recorded at each reporting date, with any changes in fair value recognised in the income statement for the period.

-Segmental reporting
+Segmental Reporting

 Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision-makers.
-The Group has two reportable segments, which are the Group's strategic business assets; being Tenon (Appearance and wood products) and ArborGen (Biotechnology), which offer different products and services.
+The Group has two reportable segments, which are the Group's strategic business assets; being Tenon (Appearance and wood products) and ArborGen (Forestry Genetics), which offer different products and services.
 The Group's geographical segments are based on both the location of customers and primary location of assets (refer to note 28 segmental information summary).

-Goods and services tax
+Goods and Services Tax